anni-0001/SSID/README.md

 # SSID-Docker

 This project is an improvement of previous works on Stepping Stone Intrusion Detection (SSID).
-Automation is the key here, with a streamlined approach relying less on python scripting and more on the powerful Docker API to spin up infrastructure for a range of experiments seamlessly.
+Automation is the focus to mantain flexibilty as well as seemless experiment integrity for each round of samples.
+Using Docker, this project simulates network activity as if there were stepping stone attacks occuring, all while collecting network traffic samples.

+This project can create an unlimited size data set on SSID to be using for machine learning applications.

+# Structure
+docker-external.sh --> compose-bash.sh & ssh-config.sh --> docker-compose.yml --> docker-internal.sh --> tmux.sh
+--> = triggers script

+*

 # Available Models